Lester Harrison (serial killer): Final murder and capture

 Ten days later, on the afternoon of August 13, a drunken Harrison left for Grant Park after seeing a pornographic film.
 He eventually chanced upon and attacked 28-year-old Judith Elaine Ott, who was visiting the city from Seattle, Washington, at a public restroom in Grant Park, during which he attempted to rape her.
 Ott resisted him violently and started screaming, causing Harrison to stab her several times, resulting in her death.
 The woman's husband, David, who was near the bathroom with their child, heard her screams and rushed to her aid, spotting Harrison with a knife in his hand.
 He attempted to escape, but David and a couple of park employees managed to apprehend him.

 Once he was transported to the police station and placed under questioning, Harrison suddenly confessed to the murders of Ott, Lehmann, Wilson, and Bettelley, recounting details known only to the investigators at the time.
-For example, the perpetrator used a knife to remove one of the victims' flesh and had apparently taken it with him, with Harrison claiming that he brought it to his house and then eaten it.
+For example, the perpetrator used a knife to remove a piece of one victim's flesh and had apparently taken it with him, with Harrison claiming that he had brought it to his house and then eaten it.
 During a search of his apartment, police found personal belongings and body hair from the murdered women, which had been stuffed into envelopes along with newspaper clippings about the crimes.
 Due to their similarity with the other crimes and the fact they lived next door to Harrison, authorities attempted to incriminate him in the killings of Koutros and a woman named Elizabeth Dawson, both of whom had been killed in August 1972, but he flatly denied any involvement in these cases.

 Following his confession about the Lehmann murder, McDonald was released from prison and his case was labeled a miscarriage of justice.
 He was thus fully acquitted and formally apologized to by Governor Dan Walker.
 After his release, McDonald filed a civil lawsuit against the state, seeking $5,000,000 in damages for the years he had spent in prison as a result of his wrongful conviction, but the court ordered that only $15,000 be paid, as it was the maximum available amount in Illinois law at the time.